Kacey Musgraves Reveals She Was Intimidated By Fame And Was Turned Off Being An Artist

-Country star Kacey Musgraves has revealed that she was initially intimidated by fame and that she was turned off becoming an artist.
+Country star Kacey Musgraves revealed that she was initially intimidated by fame and that she was turned off becoming an artist.

-Music News has reported that she developed a passion for singing when she was a child, and quickly learned how to play the mandolin and guitar.
+Music News reported that she developed a passion for singing when she was a child and quickly learned how to play the mandolin and guitar.
 When she was a teen, she began thinking about becoming a singer but the limelight part didn’t appeal to her.

 At the age of 19, she moved to Nashville and started writing songs for other artists.
 She established herself as a songwriter before releasing her own music.